 Prevent with EDClass

 We also have the following Prevent topics available:

 - Prevent Strategy - Student Lesson

 - Radicalisation and the PREVENT Strategy - Parent Lesson

 - Radicalisation and the PREVENT Strategy - Student Lesson

-While we have specific British Value’ lessons in our curriculum we look to take a holistic approach wherever possible, rather than just focusing on individual subjects.
-In English we look at stories that teach themes of tolerance , mutual respect and democracy.
+While we have specific British Values lessons in our curriculum we look to take a holistic approach wherever possible, rather than just focusing on individual subjects.
+In English, we look at stories that teach themes of tolerance, mutual respect and democracy.
 In addition, we look at poetry and other writings from other cultures - and talk about diversity, tolerance and discrimination.
-In Geography we also look at how different cultures live and work throughout the world.
+In Geography, we also look at how different cultures live and work throughout the world.

-Learners have access to a range of lessons which cover both impartial information on and advice and guidance on how to use institutions and services such as the NHS, the Police Service, Youth Court and Magistrates Court, Fire Services, Ambulance Service.
-Lessons focus on the nature of the work of these services and also cover the ideals they hold as well as their commitment to serve the public.
-Learners can be directed to these lessons by teachers on EDSupport or can be set as a timetabled lesson set, should teachers feel a greater understanding of how these services operate would benefit learners or help them understand their own personal circumstances.
+Learners have access to a range of lessons that cover both impartial information and advice and guidance on how to use institutions and services such as the NHS, the police service, youth court and magistrates court, fire services, and ambulance service.
+Lessons focus on the nature of the work of these services and also cover the ideals they hold as well as their commitment to serving the public.
+Learners can be directed to these lessons by teachers on EDSupport or can be set as a timetabled lesson set.

-Further to that, information on institutions and public services is sometimes imparted through EDSupport chats, for example should learners disclose an upcoming court hearing, personal issues which merit medical appointments or discuss possible careers in such services.
+Further to that, information on institutions and public services is sometimes imparted through EDSupport chats, for example,, should learners disclose an upcoming court hearing, personal issues that merit medical appointments or discuss possible careers in such services.